-Understanding the data processing, storage, and retention policies of Microsoft's Azure Active Directory (Azure AD) is critical to maintaining business continuity.
+Understanding the data processing, storage, and retention policies of Microsoft Entra ID is critical to maintaining business continuity.

-In this guide to Azure AD data retention, let's explore the different ways that data is collected, stored, processed, and retained across the active directory platform.
-We'll talk about the types of data retained, different retention periods across services, and ways to configure and customize data retention in Azure AD.
+In this guide to Entra ID data retention, let's explore the different ways that data is collected, stored, processed, and retained across the Entra ID platform.
+We'll talk about the types of data retained, different retention periods across services, and ways to configure and customize data retention in Entra ID.
 Let's begin.

 This article covers: